sourcegraph/about/content/blogposts/2023/feature-release-october-2023.md

 <br/>

-This change makes the setup process far more straightforward for admins to get the best experience on their new instance.
+This change makes the setup process more straightforward for admins to get the best experience on their new instance.

 ### Get started today